 NEW YORK After a gloomy assessment by rival CEO Jeff Zucker and NBC’s plan to give five hours of weekly prime time to Jay Leno, CBS Corp.
 CEO Leslie Moonves said there was nothing wrong with network TV’s model.

 After those comments were made at the UBS annual media conference two days ago by Zucker, Moonves said that CBS was having a good season in the ratings and would be doing better with advertising revenue if it weren’t for the bad economy.

 “I’m here to tell you the model ain’t broke,” Moonves said at the UBS conference late Wednesday morning.
 “You can still make a lot of money in network television.
 We like 10 o’clock shows.”

 Moonves’ comments drew a chuckle from the analysts and investors.
 He later brought up Leno and NBC directly, asking the analyst who was conducting the Q&A if he intended to ask about it.
 He did.

 “For NBC, probably a very good move,” Moonves said.
 “For us, it wouldn’t be a good move.
 We are winning four of five nights at 10 p.m.”

 And he didn’t seem worried by the possibility that Leno’s show could be a big hit.

-He said also that CBS' dramas not only rate well but they also provide a good lead-in to the late local news and also since they own the content, gives CBS "about 12 different ways" to monetize that content after its first run.
+He said that CBS’ dramas not only rate well but provide a good lead-in to the late local news.
+The network also has “about 12 different ways” to monetize that content after its first run, he added.

 Moonves touted CBS’ strong schedule, where only one show has been canceled.